MLWhiz/mlwhiz/content/blog/2019-02-12-deep_learning_nlp_arch_3.md

 This post is the third post of the NLP Text classification series.
 To give you a recap, I started up with an NLP text classification competition on Kaggle called Quora Question insincerity challenge.
 So I thought to share the knowledge via a series of blog posts on text classification.
 The [first post](/blog/2019/01/17/deeplearning_nlp_preprocess/) talked about the different **preprocessing techniques that work with Deep learning models** and **increasing embeddings coverage**.
 In the [second post](/blog/2019/02/08/deeplearning_nlp_conventional_methods/), I talked through some **basic conventional models** like TFIDF, Count Vectorizer, Hashing, etc. that have been used in text classification and tried to access their performance to create a baseline.
 In this post, I delve deeper into **Deep learning models and the various architectures** we could use to solve the text Classification problem.
 To make this post platform generic, I am going to code in both Keras and Pytorch.
 I will use various other models which we were not able to use in this competition like **ULMFit transfer learning** approaches in the fourth post in the series.

-**As a side note**: if you want to know more about NLP, I would like to **recommend this excellent course** on [Natural Language Processing](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=467035.11503135394&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Flanguage-processing) in the [Advanced machine learning specialization](https://www.coursera.org/specializations/aml?siteID=lVarvwc5BD0-AqkGMb7JzoCMW0Np1uLfCA&utm_content=2&utm_medium=partners&utm_source=linkshare&utm_campaign=lVarvwc5BD0).
+**As a side note**: If you want to know more about NLP, I would like to recommend this awesome [Natural Language Processing Specialization](https://coursera.pxf.io/9WjZo0).
 You can start for free with the 7-day Free Trial.
 This course covers a wide range of tasks in Natural Language Processing from basic to advanced: sentiment analysis, summarization, dialogue state tracking, to name a few.
-You can start for free with the 7-day Free Trial.

 So let me try to go through some of the models which people are using to perform text classification and try to provide a brief intuition for them — also, some code in Keras and Pytorch.
 So you can try them out for yourself.